Filling out an NCAA Tournament bracket and entering half a dozen pools is practically an American tradition.

 Winning a conference championship gives a team an automatic bid to the Big Dance.
 It may also indicate a team is hot and playing well.
 But that doesn’t always mean Tournament success.
-Of the last four national champions, none of them won their conference tournament.
+Last year, eventual champs Villanova won the Big East tourney, but of the previous four national champions, none won theirs.
 It takes a ton of energy and emotion.
 Playing so many games in such a short span wears a team out.
 Some teams maintain that momentum.
 But quite often, especially in the case of bigger conferences, a team uses so much gas they stall out.

 Cinderella has a Curfew

 Watching scrappy underdogs take down the big boys is one of the greatest pleasures of March Madness.
 We all fell in love with George Washington’s epic Final Four run in 2006.
 And who can forget Florida Gulf Coast’s Sweet Sixteen trip in 2013?
 That was their very first appearance in the Big Dance.
-Similar stories fill Tournament history.
+Last year, 11 seed Loyola-Chicago captured our collective imagination by making it to the final weekend. stories fill Tournament history.
 But the lowest seeded team to ever win it all was Villanova as an eight seed in 1985.
 In the last 16 years, Connecticut, a seven seed in 2014, was the only champion that wasn’t a one, two, or three seed.
 And only one 15 seed, FGCU, has ever been to the Sweet Sixteen.
 As fun as it is, eventually the clock hits midnight and Cinderella’s carriage turns back into a pumpkin.
 Just something to consider.

 Everyone loves an upset.
-That’s a huge part of the popularity of March Madness and the NCAA Tournament.
-And since we all love to such shakeups, it’s good to know where they happen most often.
-10, 11, and 12 seeds account for 76% of all Tournament upsets.
-On their own, 12 seeds are 27% of those.
+That’s a huge part of the popularity of March Madness.
+And since we all love such shakeups, it’s good to know where they happen most often.
+10, 11, and 12 seeds account for more than 75% of all Tournament upsets.
+On their own, 12 seeds are almost 30% of those.
 That’s why the 12/5 is such a popular pick.
 When looking to make your big surprise choice, keep these numbers in mind.